Program Executive Office, Assembled Chemical Weapons Alternatives: 2020s

-On Jan.
-17, 2020, BGCAPP main plant entered the operations phase with the destruction of the first 8-inch projectile containing GB nerve agent.
-In March, the first concrete foundation was placed for a support building for the Static Detonation Chamber 2000 facility, which will augment main plant processing.
+On January 17, 2020, the BGCAPP main plant entered the operations phase with the destruction of the first 8-inch projectile containing GB nerve agent.
+In March 2020, the first concrete foundation was placed for a support building for the SDC 2000 facility, which augmented the main plant processing.

-On Feb.
-26, PCAPP exceeded destruction of half of the agent stored at PCD.
-On May 11, BGCAPP destroyed all 8-inch projectiles containing GB nerve agent, marking the completion of the first munitions campaign for the project.
-On June 20, PEO ACWA reached a mission milestone with the destruction of half the remaining stockpile, a combined 1,568 U.S. tons in Colorado and Kentucky.
-On June 23, PCAPP finished baseline reconfiguration of the 4.2-inch mortar rounds containing mustard agent.
-On Sept.
-5, 2020, the first munitions campaign at PCAPP was completed with nearly 300,000 155mm projectiles stored at the Pueblo Chemical Depot destroyed.
+On February 26, 2020, PCAPP exceeded the destruction of half of the mustard agent in the munitions stored at PCD.
+On May 11, 2020, BGCAPP destroyed all 8-inch projectiles containing GB nerve agent, marking the completion of the first munitions campaign for the project.
+On June 20, 2020, PEO ACWA reached a mission milestone with the destruction of half the remaining stockpile, a combined 1,568 U.S. tons in Colorado and Kentucky.
+On June 23, 2020, PCAPP finished baseline reconfiguration of the 4.2-inch mortar rounds containing mustard agent.
+On September 5, 2020, the first munitions campaign at PCAPP was completed with nearly 300,000 155mm projectiles stored at the Pueblo Chemical Depot destroyed.

-In August 2020, the decision was made to not use the supercritical water oxidation system at BGCAPP to process hydrolysate, the product of the neutralization process.
+In August 2020, the decision was made not to use the supercritical water oxidation system at BGCAPP to process hydrolysate, the product of the neutralization process.

-On Dec.
-11, PCAPP began its second destruction campaign with the 105mm projectiles.
+On December 11, 2020, PCAPP began its second destruction campaign with the 105mm projectiles.

-On Jan.
-10, 2021, BGCAPP began its second main plant destruction campaign with the 155mm projectiles containing VX nerve agent.
+On January 10, 2021, BGCAPP began its second main plant destruction campaign with the 155mm projectiles containing VX nerve agent.

-On June 30, PCAPP destroyed 75% of the mustard agent stockpiled in chemical weapons at the Pueblo Chemical Depot.
+On June 30, 2021, PCAPP destroyed 75% of the mustard agent stockpiled in chemical weapons at PCD.

-On July 9, BGCAPP destroyed M55 rockets containing VX nerve agent for the first time marking the start of the fourth of five destruction campaigns.
+On July 9, 2021, BGCAPP destroyed M55 rockets containing VX nerve agent for the first time, marking the start of the fourth of five destruction campaigns.

-As of Aug.
-13, more than 2,000 U.S. tons of mustard agent was destroyed at PCAPP.
+As of August 13, 2021, more than 2,000 U.S. tons of mustard agent was destroyed at PCAPP.

-On Sept.
-4, the third destruction campaign was completed at BGCAPP as the final mustard 155mm projectiles were destroyed.
+On September 4, 2021, the third destruction campaign was completed at BGCAPP as the final mustard 155mm projectiles were destroyed.

-On Sept.
-15, PCAPP reached the destruction milestone with more than half (50%) of the 105mm projectiles stored at the Pueblo Chemical Depot destroyed.
+On September 15, 2021, PCAPP reached the destruction milestone with more than half (50%) of the 105mm projectiles stored at PCD destroyed.

-As of Sept.
-27, 2021, a half-million projectiles containing mustard agent were destroyed at PCAPP.
+As of September 27, 2021, half a million projectiles containing mustard agent were destroyed at PCAPP.

-On Feb.
-19, 2022, The Pueblo Static Detonation Chamber complex began agent-destruction operations, destroying 4.2-inch mortar rounds.
-SDC operations marked the beginning of the third and final chemical weapons destruction campaign at PCAPP.
+On February 19, 2022, the Pueblo SDC complex began agent-destruction operations, destroying 4.2-inch mortar rounds.
+This marked the beginning of the third and final chemical weapons destruction campaign at PCAPP.

+On March 29, 2022, the Anniston Field Office destroyed the first non-contaminated motors removed from M55 rockets at BGCAPP.

 On April 19, 2022, BGCAPP destroyed the last M55 rocket containing VX nerve agent, thus completing the fourth and penultimate destruction campaign.